USDA-ARS-GBRU/gfa_var_genotyper/README.md

     geno3', then linear coordinates for geno1 would be produced when a particular node contains geno1 sequence.
 If the node does not share sequence with geno1, then geno2 is checked, then geno3...

+    Also note that long and/or complex variant alleles are converted to 'AAAAAAAAAA', 'CCCCCCCCCC', etc..

 Options: